singhankittttt/python/README.md

 ## This is my python repository

 # this is a git bash
+# this is a file.